dstackai/dstack/docs/installation.md

 and get [credentials](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-your-credentials.html).

 !!! info "NOTE:"
-    Support for other cloud providers, such as GCP and Azure is in the roadmap.
+    Support for GCP and Azure is in the roadmap.

 ## Configure AWS region and S3 bucket